 While my pots are varied and influenced from a variety of sources, they do seem to have one common characteristic: they fulfill a purpose functionally, aesthetically and possibly emotionally.
 When I throw, I imagine where and how each piece will “live” and how it will fit into the life of another person.
 I wants my pieces to be used and enjoyed freely and I want each piece to add in some special way to the lives of those who purchase them as they have to mine in their creation.

 I have attended extended workshops at Penland School of Crafts, Arrowmont School of Arts & Crafts, and the Odyssey Center for the Ceramic Arts.
 She has studied under Ah Leon, Judith Duff, Brad Tucker, Cynthia Bringle, Kristin Kieffer, Malcolm Davis, Sylvie Granatelli and Ellen Shankin.

-When I am not throwing pottery, I travel, sew, cook, farm, knit, and most importantly, am Mom to our beloved Sheltie Beau (we work together as a therapy dog team).
+When I am not throwing pottery, I travel, sew, cook, farm, knit, and most importantly, am Mom to our beloved Shelties Beau & Pippa (Beau & I work together as a therapy dog team).
 I cherish most my joyous and abundant life with Jim—my soulmate, husband and lifelong companion.